cncf/project-template/contributor-ladder.md

 Description: Maintainers are very established contributors who are responsible for the entire project.
 As such, they have the ability to approve PRs against any area of the project, and are expected to participate in making decisions about the strategy and priorities of the project.

-A Maintainer must meet the responsiblities and requirements of a Reviewer, plus:
+A Maintainer must meet the responsibilities and requirements of a Reviewer, plus:

 * Responsibilities include:
     * Reviewing at least [TODO: Number] PRs per year, especially PRs that involve multiple parts of the project